ml4ai/skema/skema/img2mml/README.md

 uvicorn skema.img2mml.eqn2mml:app --reload
 ```

-Unit tests are provided as well, which you can find them in the `tests` directory folder:
+Unit tests are provided as well, which you can find them in the `tests` directory folder.
+Using the following invocation to perform these tests:
 ```
-test_model_loading.py
-test_eqn2mml.py
+pytest tests
 ```